Merkel to visit Auschwitz for first time

 The timing of the visit is also significant because of questions over Merkel's political future as tensions persist within the governing coalition.

-The Sueddeutsche Zeitung, which first reported on the visit last month, said she wanted to make the trip ahead of any potential political crisis.
+German media reported that she wanted to make the trip ahead of any potential political crisis.

 © 2019 AFP